 A barristers' clerk is responsible for managing the practice and business activities of the barristers within a set of barristers' chambers.
 It is a demanding role, crucial to the smooth running and success of chambers

-As a barristers' clerk you'll provide essential administrative and business support to your members or barristers.
+You'll provide essential administrative and business support to your members or barristers.
 Your role is integral to the success of a set of chambers, both as individual legal practices and as an overall business.

 The term 'clerk' is historical and does not accurately reflect the work undertaken or responsibilities held.
 Barristers' clerks are also referred to as practice assistants, outdoor office assistants or assistant practice managers depending on their level of responsibility.
 Starting as a 'junior clerk', progression can take you through the ranks to senior clerk, sometimes referred to as chambers director or senior practice manager.